This Valentine’s Day we are celebrating love with a simple Robot Applique T-shirt and Free Printable Valentine Card.

-You did not care about appropriateness of a t-shirt at a given occasion or the number of times it had been worn, it was simply your FAVORITE item of clothing.
-The portion of life where it is socially acceptable to celebrate your favorite things on your clothing is quite short.
+You did not care where you were going or the number of times it had been worn, it was simply your FAVORITE item of clothing.
 It’s one of the great things about being a kid.

-It’s fun making applique t-shirts that feature my kiddos favorite things.
+I love making simple applique t-shirts that feature my kids’ favorite things.
 It’s an easy way to make a cheap or boring t-shirt into something thrilling.
-Holiday designs are especially fun to create and never cease to thrill and amuse.

 Don’t be intimidated, applique is easy with the correct materials.
-You need a basic cotton t-shirt (Target or Old Navy offer affordable options, the shirt picture is Cherokee brand from Target), paper-backed fusing (Heat and Bond is my favorite), cotton jersey or fleece fabric, and thread.
-For this project I am using grey fleece.
-I like to use fleece or cotton jersey for appliques because it does not fray.
+You need a basic cotton t-shirt, paper-backed fusing (Heat and Bond is my favorite), cotton jersey or fleece fabric (it does not fray), and thread.

 - T-shirt (washed and dried, do not use fabric softener)